 Maleah Albert July 20, 2020 Anatomy

+The need for thinner, more transparent tissue specimens for study under the light microscope stimulated the development of improved methods of dissection, notably machines called microtomes that can slice specimens into extremely thin sections.
+In order to better distinguish the detail in these sections, synthetic dyes were used to stain tissues with different colours.
 Thin sections and staining had become standard tools for microscopic anatomists by the late 19th century.
 The field of cytology, which is the study of cells, and that of histology, which is the study of tissue organization from the cellular level up, both arose in the 19th century with the data and techniques of microscopic anatomy as their basis.